Haroon-1/TechChallengeApp/solution.md

 ### Screenshot for application tested through Azure (public address)
 ![oncloud](Screenshot_oncloud.jpg)

-## Deployed the application on Azure with AKS using Terraform on a 2-node cluster with autoscaling enabled.
-Pre-requisites include Azure CLI, Terraform and the AKS cli (kubectl).
-If using Cloud Shell, these are pre-installed.
-Ideally I would be using the Kubernetes provider in Terraform to also then deploy the application inside the clusters, but for this demo I am using kubernetes config files manually.[here](k8s-cluster/).

 Step-by-step on deployment:
 1. Clone the repo and change directory to [iac](iac/) in Azure CLI/.